thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 ```

 Some interesting tidbits: if a Markdown file has a `.` at the start I assume it
-is a draft post, and ignore it from my scrapper.
+is a draft post, and ignore it from my scraper.
 I added a bunch of `WARN`
 prints to make sure that the me in the future doesn't do anything dumb.
 Also,
 sorting in reverse since reverse chronological order is the one most people
 expect in blogs (i.e.: more recent blog posts at top).